jnruby/waves/README.md

 Timer viewers will use the base URL, controllers of the timer will use mydomain.com/control

+Can be deployed in Docker using the included configurations.

 # installation
 Install LAMP stack, run migration for sql file, adjust mysql credentials as appropriate.